Contains the active ingredient metoprolol tartrate

-The usual dose is from 100 mg to 150 mg each day, divided into two doses (morning and evening).
+The usual dose is from 100 mg to 150 mg each day, divided into two doses (morning

 How to take it

-Swallow the tablet(s) with a full glass of water.
+Swallow the tablets whole with a full glass of water.

-It does not matter if you take it before, with or after food.
+It does not matter if you take metoprolol before or after food.

-How long to take it for
+How long to take it

-Continue taking your medicine for as long as your doctor tells you.
+Continue taking metoprolol for as long as your doctor tells you.

 If you forget to take it

-If it is almost time to take your next dose, skip the missed dose and take your next dose at the usual time.
-Otherwise, take
+If it is almost time for your next dose, skip the missed dose and take your next dose

-it as soon as you remember and then go back to taking your medicine as you would normally.
+Otherwise, take it as soon as you remember, and then go back to taking your medicine

-Do not take a double dose to make up for missed doses.
+Do not take a double dose to make up for the one that you missed.

-This may increase the chance of you experiencing side effects.
+This may increase the chance of you getting an unwanted side effect.

-If you have trouble remembering to take your medicine, ask your pharmacist for some hints to help you remember.
+If you have trouble remembering when to take your medicine, ask your pharmacist for

 If you take too much

-think that you or anyone else may have taken too much of this medicine, immediately telephone your doctor or the Poisons
+think that you or anyone else may have taken too much of this medicine.
+Do this even

-Do this even if there are no signs of discomfort or poisoning.
-You may need urgent medical attention.
+if there are no signs of discomfort or poisoning.

-Symptoms of an overdose may include feeling sick and vomiting, bluish skin and nails, very low blood pressure, slow heart
+Symptoms of an overdose may include feeling sick and vomiting, bluish skin and nails,

 While you are taking this medicine